Are Your Hands Going Numb?

 slept in a

 position which strained your arm or wrist.
-And it caused numb hands upon waking up
+And it caused a feeling of numb hands upon waking up

 (see reason number 1 below).